Editor’s note: This post was originally written in 2012, but was updated in October 2015 to reflect new data.

 But here’s the good news: You may not even need to worry about a tax penalty.

-That still leaves about 7 million Americans who don’t qualify for a premium subsidy.
-Because of pre-existing conditions, some of them were unable to obtain health insurance prior to 2014, or could only get high risk pool coverage.
+And even for those who don’t qualify for subsidies, the ACA has expanded access to health insurance, thanks to the guaranteed issue provision for all individual market plans.
+Because of pre-existing conditions, some people were unable to obtain health insurance prior to 2014, or could only get high risk pool coverage.
 But the ACA now allows them access to the full range of plans available in the individual market.

 For those who had coverage prior to 2014 and don’t qualify for a premium subsidy on a new plan, there are several options: If you have a grandfathered plan, you can keep it as long as your carrier is still offering it.
-If you have a grandmothered plan that is allowed to renew again for 2015 (in most states, carriers still have that option), you can keep your existing coverage.
-If you have a plan that is being cancelled because of the ACA, you have the option to purchase a catastrophic plan and you’re also exempt from the penalty under a hardship exemption that will be valid through October 1, 2016.
+If you have a grandmothered plan that is allowed to renew again for 2016 (in most states, carriers still have that option), you can keep your existing coverage.
+If you have a plan that is being cancelled because it’s not ACA-compliant, you have the option to purchase a catastrophic plan and you’re also exempt from the penalty under a hardship exemption that will be valid through October 1, 2016.

 And you also have the option to purchase any of the plans available on or off-exchange in your area.
 Although the premium might be higher than your old plan, your coverage will almost certainly be more comprehensive thanks to the ACA’s consumer protections and mandated essential health benefits.